Meisterschulen-am-Ostbahnhof-Munchen/CAN-Server/3rd/lib/pcan/README.txt

 Install the driver with
 	modprobe pcan

-(If you can send but not receive, you have a built a SocketCAN variant)
+(If you can send but not receive, you have built a SocketCAN variant)